 Virtual Author Visits

-And in case you might be interested in an extra special, memorable activity for your students after reading the book, I’m excited to announce that I’m now offering virtual author visits!
+And in case you might be interested in a special experience for your students after reading the book, I’m excited to announce that I’m now offering virtual author visits!
 I LOVE getting to meet with classes to help encourage class community and to talk all about the writing and publishing process.
 You can get all the info and book a visit for your class or school right here on my website.

 Ordering the Book